 .... the blessed family including spouses and grandchildren!!!!!!
 (2014)

-...or checking the vegetables and flowers in her garden!God filled Cara with the fruit of the Spirit of God, love, joy, peace, patience, goodness, gentleness and self-control.
+...or checking vegetables, flowers, & weeds in her garden!God filled Cara with the fruit of the Spirit of God, love, joy, peace, patience, goodness, gentleness and self-control.
 Not perfectly, of course, but Cara was full of integrity and kindness, love and laughter...and dancing...and worshipping her God.

 She was tenacious about having integrity, kindness, faithful, hardworking, Her passion to glorify her Father in heaven and her leaned her heart to His voice and His word so she could bring Him glory every day.
 He wrapped His powerful, loving arms around her every moment of her life; through agonizing painful situations and as well as joyful blessings.